 NDDB's Mastitis Control Popularisation Project (MCPP) - continued in over 25 milk unions/Producer Companies across 8 states (Kerala, Karnataka, Tamil Nadu, Andhra Pradesh, Maharashtra, Gujarat, Punjab and Assam).
 The project has been extended from last year for another 3 years.
 The total outlay of the project is ₹ 260.5 million with NDDB contributing ₹ 35.6 million.
 Sub-clinical mastitis (SCM) and antibiotic residues, somatic cell count (SCC) and, bacterial load in milk are being monitored in the project areas and appropriate measures are suggested so as to minimise the use of antibiotics thus, reducing the possibility of emergence of Antimicrobial Resistance (AMR).
 Periodic surveys are also being conducted to assess the cost-benefit of the project.
-A web-based on-line reporting system is being used to capture all the data being generated from the project.
+A web-based on-line reporting system is being used to nametrically and the arms substitution to a substitution of the content of the co capture all the data being generated from the project.
 During 2018-19, a total of 2,18,159 pooled milk samples of the farmers pouring milk at the Dairy Cooperative Society (DCS) were tested initially by California Mastitis Test (CMT) to assess for SCM.
 Further investigation on the positive samples were carried out by testing at the farmers' homestead to identify animals with SCM and, to monitor their progress while being provided with an easy oral regimen costing around ₹ 20 for a 10-day course.
-A considerable reduction in the incidence of SCM along with an increase in average milk production, of around one litre per day in treated animals have been recorded with this management strategy.
+A considerable reduction in the incidence of SCM along with an increase in average milk production, of around one litre per day in treated animals, have been recorded with this management strategy.